 Starting on date indicated on the main class web page, please update your Trello board each week prior to Friday's class.
 For the first week, do the following:

 For subsequent weeks, please do the following:

-Trello will be easiest to use and most helpful if you use specific, granular tasks that have definite outcomes rather than broad sweeping tasks with no clear endpoint.
-For example, “find and read 3 articles on X” is much better than “research X”.
+Please use specific, granular tasks that have clear actions and definite outcomes rather than broad sweeping plans with no clear endpoint.
+For example, “find and read 3 articles on X” is great; “research X” is not.
 The same is true for contacting individuals: “talk to person Y about issue Z” is more useful than “talk to person Y”.

 You'll get 1% toward your total participation score of 10% for each week when there are at least 3 new cards in the New column and all the previous cards have been moved to other lists.
 You'll get a 0 in each week where you have fewer than 3 new cards or have left old cards in the New column.

 Please note that this applies even if you're unable to be in class due to illness or other reasons.
 You're still responsible for keeping the board up to date by 9:30 each Friday.